pithnoo/Elevending/README.md

-# TopDownPrototype
+# Elevending
-Experimentation in Godot involving top down movement
+Experimentation in Godot, involving utilising state machines in order to manage the states required for a tower defense

+Getting used to the observer pattern introduced with Godot's node and signal system